funmia/bank_tech_test/README.md

 | | transactions|
 | | print_statement|

--  Each class was created in Test driven way and my test coverage is currently 100%
+-  Each class was created in test driven way and my test coverage is currently 100%

 - I decided to make a separate object for each type of transaction which are the Debit and Credit objects.